Gauging Open EFTs from the top down

 \subsection{Local limit}

-As we have already discussed in Sec.~\ref{nonlocality}, the influence functional is parametrized by complex couplings that are generically non-local in space and time.
-Let us reiterate that ``non-local in time'' means the equations of motion contain memory integrals, convolutions over past times, while ``non-local in space'' refers to spatial dispersion, where the system's response depends on gradients in a non-perturbative way, or equivalently, on spatial momenta in forms that cannot be captured by a finite gradient series.
+As we have already discussed in Sec.~\ref{nonlocality}, the influence functional is parametrised by complex couplings that are generically non-local in space and time.
+Let us reiterate that ``non-local in time'' means the equations of motion contain memory integrals, convolutions over past times, while ``non-local in space'' refers to spatial dispersion, where the system’s response depends on gradients in a non-perturbative way, or equivalently, on spatial momenta in forms that cannot be captured by a finite gradient series.

-When a sufficient separation of scales exists, a local limit can sometimes be identified.
-This may be possible in some regimes in the construction above, but rather an exception to the rule.
+When there is a sufficient separation of scales, a local limit can sometimes be identified.
+This might occur in certain parameter regimes in the construction described above, but it should be regarded as an exception rather than the norm.
 Likewise, a short correlation length together with a sufficiently regular kernel near $\mathbf k=0 $ ({\it eg.}, screening, corresponding to the absence of gapless modes) allows for a spatial gradient expansion.
 In this case, the kernels correspond to response functions that are analytic in $k$, such as polynomial expansions capturing local derivative corrections.

 In general, a pronounced separation of scales typically suppresses genuine open system effects.
 In particular, as we discussed in Sec.~\ref{MassLimit}, if all environmental excitations that couple to the photon are heavy $m \gg \{|k|, T\}$, Boltzmann loops are mass suppressed as $\sim e^{-m/T}$ (already at $n=1)$.
 In this case, non-local tails are exponentially small ({\it eg.}, finite temperature effects or multi-particle interactions).
 In this regime the open EFT reduces to a Wilsonian expansion.
 Stated differently: the very conditions that justify a gradient expansion are typically the same conditions that suppress environmental effects.